plateformeinnovation/Formation-Bluemix/services/README.md

     cf restage todo-[your-initials]
     ```

-# Step 10 - Connect the Cloudant DB to the application code
+# Etape 3 - Connect the Cloudant DB to the application code

 When your application runs in Cloud Foundry, all service information bound to the application are available in the **VCAP_SERVICES** variable.